 As I munched on lunch and sipped on wine, I thoroughly enjoyed the scenery below, as our route gave us an excellent view of the Sangre de Cristo Mountains and the San Luis Valley of southern Colorado.

 As we reached southern Wyoming, about 3 1/2 hours into our flight, the FAs rather abruptly came by and shut all the window shades.
 Well, then…guess it’s nap time.
-Which was probably all for the better, anyway, as the couple of cups of wine were starting to take hold.
 As far as sleep comfort goes, these seats are a mixed bag.
-The extra legroom does help, in that you have more room to adjust from side to side if needed, and if you’re in a window seat, you have the wall for additional support.
+The extra legroom does help, in that you have more room to adjust from side to side if needed.
+If you’re in a window seat, you have the wall for additional support.
 But the lack of a legrest is an issue, as your legs are left dangling with no support.
-As you’d also expect, the awkward sleeping position in a coach seat is tough on the posterior, though this was mitigated by sitting on a pillow.
+As you’d also expect, the awkward sleeping position is tough on the posterior, though this was mitigated by sitting on a pillow.
 All in all, I ended up sleeping for a little less than 5 hours, which wasn’t bad (full disclosure – a couple of drinks, and I’ll sleep through pretty much anything in any position).

 I woke up somewhere near the International Date Line, just as the midflight snack box was being offered.
 Inside was a cold cut sandwich and a package of rice crackers, along with a tub of vanilla ice cream.